 These are the top two ways I’ve heard of people reaching the Sahara:

-Driving from Spain: We decided to drive to the desert and use a tour company called Discover Excursions; we’ve traveled with Discover numerous times over the years (previously to Morocco and Portugal) and we’ve always had a great experience.
-Discover organized all of our food, transport and accommodation…enabling us to sit back and enjoy the trip.
-We met the tour group as they passed through Tarifa, Spain (they leave from Seville); once we got to Tarifa we crossed the Strait of Gibraltar by ferry, and then drove two days south and stayed in Rabat and Meknes along the way.
+Driving from Spain: We crossed from Spain to Morocco by ferry in Tarifa, and then drove two days south and stayed in Rabat and Meknes along the way.
 Finally, we spent a night in Merzouga (at a really cool hotel – more info below) and the next day we rode camels to our campsite and slept in the desert.
-The trip lasted five days, four nights and cost in total about $390 per person (including bus transport from Seville, ferry tickets, four star hotels, food, transport through Morocco, tour guides in each city, excursions in the desert, etc.) – so you definitely get your money’s worth!
+The trip lasted five days, four nights and cost in total about $390 per person (including bus transport from Seville, ferry tickets, four star hotels, food, transport through Morocco, tour guides in each city, excursions in the desert, etc.).

 Fly to Marrakesh: Another way many people travel to the Sahara is flying to Marrakesh and then driving to the desert.
 There are a lot of tour companies that organize desert trips if you prefer to fly to Morocco; I had friends who just completed a similar trip with another tour group and they loved it.
 Their tour was five days and four nights with stops in Ouarzazate, Tafraout, Merzouga and one night camping in the desert – they had to pay for their flights separately but accommodation, food, transport, etc. were included in their tour package (flights cost them around $150 each and the tour cost about $170 each).